For my first blog post, I will dive into an essential subject of the Kerberos protocol: The delegation of privileges.

 This comes in handy for user authenticating to a service using a non-Kerberos authentication method.

-For example, a user authenticating on a file manager web server using a form-based authentication would get his credentials verified against the AD, then the service account would be able to identify the user and ask a TGS to the KDC on behalf of him (S4U2Self) so that he can access the service.
+Typically, a user authenticating on a file manager web server using a form-based authentication would get his credentials verified against the AD, then the service account would be able to identify the user and ask a TGS to the KDC on behalf of him (S4U2Self) so that he can access the service.
 In this scenario, the user never had to directly communicate with the KDC, instead, constrained delegation, and more precisely S4U2Self, made the protocol transition (from a non-Kerberos authentication protocol to Kerberos) possible.

 In unconstrained delegation, the TGT was used to identify the user, in constrained delegation, the S4U protocol extension is identified using the user name and user realm, via the padata type PA-FOR-USER: